Become a Volunteer

 The First Steps

-Upon enquiry, we will send you a patient information leaflet which is an in-depth summary of the trial you want to take part in.
-We request that you read through this information as you may wish to discuss with family and/or friends.
-Our highly skilled clinical staff can answer any queries you may have.
+Get in touch and we will send you everything you need to know about your chosen trial.
+Take your time to discuss it with your family and friends.
+If you have any questions just get in touch with one of our team for a chat.
 If you are still interested, a member of the recruitment team will call you to complete a quick initial eligibility check.
 This is processed to determine your eligibility and if successful you will be contacted with screening appointment dates.
-Don’t forget, you can change your mind and stop the trial at any time.
+Don’t forget, you can change your mind with no reason at any time.

 SECOND STEP